MetPX/sarracenia/doc/sr_post.1.rst

-  When one is planning reposting directories, this option caches what was posted and will post only files (parts) that were new or that changed
+  When one is planning reposting directories, this option caches what was posted and will post only files (parts) that were new (or changed) when envoked again.
+For caching purpose, it needs to have a fixed blocksize.
+So **blocksize** needs to be declared.

 **[-dr|--document_root <path>]**

-  The *document_root* option supplies the directory path that, when combined with the relative one from *url*, gives the local absolute path to the data file to be posted.
+  The *document_root* option supplies the directory path that, when combined (or found) in the given *path*, gives the local absolute path to the data file to be posted.

 **[-ex|--exchange <exchange>]**